KennethWussmann/zeitraum/packages/server/README.md

 # 🚢 `@zeitraum/server`

 The heart of Zeitraum is the server.
-It's a dockerized GraphQL and REST API service that can be deployed even on lower-end devices like Raspberry Pis.
+It's a dockerized GraphQL API service that can be deployed even on lower-end devices like Raspberry Pis.

 ## Docker Compose